If you're looking for anime similar to Wolf Children, you might like these titles. All recommendations are made by Anime-Planet users like you!

 Both anime are coming of age stories for both the parents and the children in unusual home situations.
 Both feature strong lead characters and relatively simple animation styles.
 Despite the unusual circumstances in both anime, they hold a surpringly down to earth view of life and the challenges that come with it.

 Heart warming animes about the love you can receive from raising children.
 Great tear jerkers, i wasn't crying a storm or anything, but i couldn't stop my eyes from watering up.
-The children are a bit strange in a way too.
-Wolf children is as the title says, they are the children of a wolf man.
-Usagi Drop, the Rin is Daikichi's "aunt". i said "aunt" for a reason, and the only way to find out is to read the manga.
+The children are a bit strange in a way too for both animes.
+Wolf children, as the title says, contain children from a wolf man.
+For Usagi Drop, Rin is Daikichi's "aunt". i said "aunt" for a reason, and the only way to find out is to read the manga.
 Enjoy!

 They are both light hearted and cute :3 <3